alex688-tech/alex688-tech/README.md

-- 👋 Hi, I’m @elisadias27
+- 👋 Hi, I’m @alex
 - 👀 I’m interested in painting,programming and playing games
 - 🌱 I’m currently learning graphic design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... ux/ui projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... estrelatelie27@gmail.com

 <!---
 elisadias27/elisadias27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.